junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean crashed to the ground, crawling on his all fours.
 Everywhere on his body hurt, some bones must be broken, his ribs too, probably.
 He could feel his cheeks and his lips wet.
 He looked up, and Cas was standing two steps away from him, fist clenched tight.
 >
-> *He could so easily kill him.* Dean thought. *He might as well do it, saving all of them the trouble of worrying about his surrender.
+> *He could so easily kill him.* Dean's thought drifted. *He might as well do it, saving all of them the trouble of worrying about his surrender.
 Saving him the trouble of doing it himself.*
 >
 > "Do it!"
 Dean choked around the mouthful of blood, watching the angel from ground, from below.
 He felt small, and the angel stood tall.
 "Just do it!" *Kill me.*
 >